wp-plugins/form-maker/readme.txt

 == Description ==

-### If you have updated to WordPress 4.0.1 or got an automatic update to the mentioned version, please also update the Form Maker plugin to the latest version.
+### If you have updated to WordPress 4.0.1 or got an automatic update to the mentioned version, please also update the Form Maker plugin to 1.7.21 or higher version.

 [WordPress Form Maker](http://web-dorado.com/products/wordpress-form.html)
 [Demo](http://wpdemo.web-dorado.com/)